criteo/criteo-api-python-sdk/sdks/retailmedia_preview/docs/CampaignApi.md

             ),
             type="type_example",
         ),
-    ) # ValueResourceInputDisplayAuctionMinBidRequest | the details for what cratives and product ids to use to compute the min bids (optional)
+    ) # ValueResourceInputDisplayAuctionMinBidRequest | The details for what creatives and product ids to use to compute the min bids (optional)

     # example passing only required values which don't have defaults set
     try: